Category: Freesoftware (Page 7 of 8)

 Sun vs. Oracle!

 So, the news is out that Sun are being bought by Oracle.
 Personally, I didn’t see that coming – didn’t see Oracle wanting to get into the hardware business, but maybe they will literally just chop those bits out and sell them off.
 Or maybe they do want to get into hardware.
-This has some interesting implications for free software projects, though: Java.
-Clearly Oracle are huge fans of Java and will want to continue the development.

 Read More